coky-t/owasp-mastg-ja/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Dalvik and ART both support the Java Native Interface (JNI), which defines defines a way for Java code to interact with native code written in C/C++.
 Just like on other Linux-based operating systes, native code is packaged into ELF dynamic libraries ("*.so"), which are then loaded by the Android app during runtime using the <code>System.load</code> method.

+Android JNI functions consist of native code compiled into Linux ELF libraries.
+It's pretty much standard Linux fare.
+However, instead of relying on widely used C libraries such as glibc, Android binaries are built against a custom libc named Bionic [x].
+Bionic adds support for important Android-specific services such as system properties and logging, and is not fully POSIX-compatible.

 Download HelloWorld-JNI.apk from the OWASP MSTG repository and, optionally, install and run it on your emulator or Android device.
 The app is not excatly spectacular: All it does is show a label with the text "Hello from C++".
 In fact, this is the default app Android generates when you create a new project with C/C++ support - enough however to show the basic principles of how JNI calls work.

 <img src="Images/Chapters/0x05c/helloworld.jpg" width="300px" />